CharanMadhala/GlobeNest/readme.md

  [18] 01.
 Client-Side Form Validation - using Bootstrap form validations and disabling browsers default validation.
  Step 1: adding "novalidate" if form tag. second, adding class="needs-validation" in form tag. third, adding js code(in bootdtrap website) in public/js/script.js file and mentioning it in boilerplate.ejs.

+[19] 02.
+Success and Failure text (displaying message with validation in form) in both new.ejs and edit.ejs.

  -->